-Explores the theories, practices, tactics and stategies involved in coaching baseball.
+This course covers and explores the theories, practices, tactics and strategies involved in coaching baseball.
 Emphasis will be placed upon the objectives, rules, regulations, and policies of competitive athletics, as well as on individual skills, team tactics, organization and management practices.
 Three hours lecture per week.
 Credit, three semester hours.